-Dozens of Cuban doctors seek information to validate their titles in Florida.
+Dozens of Cuban doctors are seeking information to validate their degrees in Florida

 The official presentation of the program will take place this Wednesday.

-The enactment of law SB7016 by the governor of Florida, Ron DeSantis, has opened up new opportunities for Cuban doctors and other healthcare professionals trained abroad, allowing them to practice in the United States without the need to complete a residency period.
+The enactment of law SB7016 by Florida Governor Ron DeSantis has opened new opportunities for Cuban doctors and other foreign-trained healthcare professionals, allowing them to practice in the United States without the need to complete a residency period.

-The legislation, which implies a radical change in the revalidation exam policies, is aimed at solving the growing shortage of doctors and nurses in Florida.
+The legislation, which represents a radical shift in revalidation exam policies, aims to address the growing shortage of doctors and nurses in Florida.

-To facilitate the implementation of this law, the organizations Solidaridad Sin Fronteras and Green Cross Miami have formed an alliance with a law firm in Tallahassee that will provide legal advice.
+To facilitate the implementation of this law, the organizations Solidaridad Sin Fronteras and Green Cross Miami have formed an alliance with a law firm in Tallahassee that will provide legal counsel.

 The official presentation of this program will take place this Wednesday.